2050plus/2050plus/doc/veka_model.rst

 ##########################################

 To better match client needs, various modifications have been added to PyPSA-Eur.
-Two main needs have been implemented :
+Two main needs have been implemented:

 * We added the ability to define an future electric load based on scenarios developed in the `2050 Pathways Explorer <https://pathwaysexplorer.climact.com>`_ (see :ref:`Future electric load`).
 * We added the possibility to enforce technology phase out to better match political visions (see :ref:`Technology phase out`).